Scientists downgrade alert level for Hawaii volcano

-HONOLULU — Slowing activity at Hawaii’s Kilauea volcano is prompting scientists to downgrade their alert level for the mountain.
+HONOLULU — Slowing activity at Hawaii’s Kilauea volcano has prompted scientists on Friday to downgrade their alert level for the mountain.

-The U.S. Geological Survey said Friday it issued a “watch” for Kilauea’s ground hazards.
-That’s down from a “warning.”
+The U.S. Geological Survey issued a “watch” for Kilauea’s ground hazards, down from a “warning.”

-But scientists say this doesn’t mean the eruption that has destroyed more than 700 homes since May is over.
+But scientists say this doesn’t mean the eruption, which has destroyed more than 700 homes since May, is over.
+Kilauea has paused for days, weeks and even months during previous eruptions.

 The volcano’s summit hasn’t collapsed since Aug.
 2. Sulfur dioxide emissions are the lowest they’ve been since 2007.